qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

       :local:

 The processing framework can be extended using additional applications.
-Currently, SAGA, GRASS, OTB (Orfeo Toolbox) and R are supported, along with some other command-line applications that provide spatial data analysis functionalities.
+Currently, SAGA, GRASS and R are supported.
 Algorithms relying on an external applications are managed by their own algorithm provider.
+Additional providers can be found as separate plugins, and installed using the QGIS Plugin Manager

-This section will show you how to configure the processing framework to include these additional applications, and it will explain some particular features of the algorithms based on them.
+This section will show you how to configure the Processing framework to include these additional applications, and it will explain some particular features of the algorithms based on them.
 Once you have correctly configured the system, you will be able to execute external algorithms from any component like the toolbox or the